msl0/tfpro-challenges/challenge-2/Readme.md

 ## Challenge 2

-This challenge is primarily designed to test your understanding of Modules by requiring you to refactor large configuration by splitting into multiple child  modules.
+This challenge tests your understanding of Terraform Modules by requiring you to refactor a monolithic configuration into multiple child modules.

 ### Tasks: